kaiyou/ACM/PROTOCOL.md

 Notification
 ------------

 A notification is a variable length message sent over a channel.
-A notification Multiple notification formats can coexist, a notification MUST have a 16 bits format identifier.
+Multiple notification formats can coexist, a notification MUST have a 16 bits format identifier.

 A notification MUST have a payload.
 The payload length MUST be a multiple of 16 bytes (128 bits).
 The payload length MUST NOT exceed 4096 bytes.